akkartik/mu/subx/Readme.md

 tabstops to help read instructions, dots to help follow the long lines, comments before groups of instructions to describe their high-level purpose, and comments at the end of complex instructions to state the low-level operation they perform.
-Numbers are always in hexadecimal (base 16); the '0x' prefix is optional, and I tend to include it as a reminder when numbers look like decimal numbers or words.
+Numbers are always in hexadecimal (base 16) and must start with a digit ('0'..'9'); use the '0x' prefix when a number starts with a letter ('a'..'f').
+I tend to also include it as a reminder when numbers look like decimal numbers.

 Try running this example now: